A Detailed Guide to Intelligent Process Automation [Use Cases, Pros & Cons, Implementation Guide, and Best Practices]

 - Multiple teams performing the same repetitive tasks.

-- To process all monthly invoices, teams run monthly statements in the Kroll PMS Pharmacy system and print it out.
+- To process all monthly invoices, teams run monthly statements in the Kroll PMS Pharmacy system and print them out.

-- They reconcile each invoice manually and scan back invoices that need to be sent to customers via emails.
+- They reconcile each invoice manually and scan back invoices that need to be sent to customers via email.

 - The team repeats the same process for 1000+ customers.